dan-mcc1/durable-queue/README.md

 pytest
 ```

-For fan-out, use `enqueue_many` rather than a loop of `enqueue` — see above.
 For a production worker, `run_worker(concurrency=8, batch_size=25)` is the
 measured sweet spot.
+Budget connections: a process needs `concurrency + 2`, so
+8 workers × 8 slots is 80 against Postgres's default `max_connections` of 100.

-## Status
+## Known gaps

-Milestones M1–M8 complete, plus transactional tasks, LISTEN/NOTIFY, batch
-claiming, concurrency slots and the benchmark suite. **86 tests passing.**

-Remaining: adoption in a real application (M9); the load-test/bloat write-up
-(M10) — the bloat is now measured but `scripts/load_test.py` is still a stub;
-and the production gaps that matter more than throughput — graceful shutdown
-on SIGTERM, structured logging, reconnect after a dropped connection, real
+No graceful shutdown on SIGTERM, no structured logging, no reconnect after a
-migrations, and the `durable-queue worker` / `scheduler` commands DESIGN.md
+dropped connection, no real migrations, and no `durable-queue worker` /
-specifies as the deploy entry points.
+`scheduler` CLI entry points.
+86 tests passing.